OctopusDeploy/blog/blog/2021-10/using-google-cloud-secret-manager-with-octopus/index.md

 :::hint
 **Always choose a specific secret version**
-Google recommends that for Production appliations, you should always retrieve secrets with a specific version, and not with the *latest* version specifier.
+Google recommends that for Production applications, you should always retrieve secrets with a specific version, and not with the *latest* version specifier.
 :::

 Retrieving a single secret requires: